-8.4 Accreditation Committee consideration of draft monitoring report
+12.4 Accreditation Committee consideration of draft monitoring report

-The Accreditation Committee will consider the draft monitoring report and make a decision about whether it has sufficient information to ensure it continues to be satisfied that the program and provider continue to meet the approved accreditation standards.
+The Accreditation Committee will consider the draft monitoring report and make a decision about whether it has sufficient information to ensure it continues to be satisfied that the program and provider continue to meet the accreditation standards.

-If the Accreditation Committee decides it has insufficient information to ensure it continues to be satisfied that the program and provider continue to meet the approved accreditation standards, the Committee may require the education provider to respond to a request under paragraph 8.1(d) above.
-This is considered to be a new monitoring activity and the education provider's response will be evaluated under paragraph 8.3.
+If the Accreditation Committee decides it has insufficient information to ensure it continues to be satisfied that the program and provider continue to meet the accreditation standards, the committee may require the education provider to submit a further report under paragraph 11.2(d) above.